 Wordfence conducted their first annual WordPress Security survey last month as part of their WordPress Security Learning Center project that aims to help the WordPress community learn more about security.

-To conduct the survey we formed a team of internal staff combined with external consultants who have experience with industry surveys.
+To conduct the survey we formed a team of the internal staff combined with external consultants who have experience with industry surveys.

 We put together what started off as a very long list of questions.
 We gradually whittled that down to what we thought were the most important questions that would give us a true picture of the state of WordPress security and would provide some surprising industry insights.

 We received 7,375 responses.
 With the high number of respondents we received, we have achieved statistical significance.
-This makes the data valuable for bloggers, journalists and others looking for an authoritative source of data on WordPress security.
+This makes the data valuable for bloggers, journalists, and others looking for an authoritative source of data on WordPress security.
 It provides a true snapshot into the state of WordPress security and the community’s views on security issues affecting WordPress.